kchang08/inspiritai/README.md

 # Streamlit Example

 Here, you will find a Streamlit example of the Distracted Drivers project.
-The input is images taken by the car while driving with the purpose of detecting unsafe behavior while operatinng a car.
+The input is images taken by the car while driving with the purpose of detecting unsafe behavior while operating a car.

 Feel free to clone this repo to start playing on your own :)